Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="637" height="308" alt="image" src="https://github.com/user-attachments/assets/6498b3c6-8eda-40ee-adf7-c9a6e332675f" />

 ### L3 Define Technology parameters
-Now we will look for model of this particular NMOS.
-For this we have model paramters, and it becomes easy to model from the parameters.
+Let us model this particular NMOS.
+For this we have model parameters, and it becomes easy to model from the parameters.
 That is where the technology file comes into picture.
-The models for the name NMOs will be found in file which has the attribute of the similar name.</br>
+The models for the name NMOS will be found in file which has the attribute of the similar name.</br>

 <img width="1312" height="592" alt="image" src="https://github.com/user-attachments/assets/4fa6b7c5-61d6-45f7-ba68-ad15a67426eb" />

-Inside the brackets, technology paramteters will exist.
-Similarly for pmos also.</br>
+Inside the brackets, technology paramteters will exist, similarly PMOS also.</br>

 <img width="542" height="107" alt="image" src="https://github.com/user-attachments/assets/cbef3e32-99d7-4998-9957-e89c4ba96c57" />